-Finally, anticyclones of the Eratosthenes region are, leading to only about 1 year out of 19 without an anticyclone over the Eratosthenes seamount.
-Anticyclones in the Eratosthenes region also tend to be very differentiated from the other neighboring regionstheir neighbors.
-Figure 8b classifies anticyclones in terms of mean maximal speed radius as a function of lifetime;

-- 435 each dot is an anticyclone labelled as order 0 for the 7 regions studied in Fig. 6, with red color highlighting Eratosthenes anticyclones.
-The background is a density probability plot for all anticyclones in the Levantine basin LB except Eratosthenes anticyclones to enhance comparison-.
-The scatter plot presents an overall spread, however with maximal density between 15 and 25 km, consistent with the limit of altimetric resolution (1/8°).
+Finally Fig. 8 analyses the anticyclones constituting the EAA (i.e. order 0 importing anticyclones for the Eratosthenes region, shown in blue lines in Fig. 6a).
+The upper panel presents their timeseries, with the color indicating when the center is inside or outside the region.
+An anticyclone is always present inside, with relay between long-lived eddies: each time an anticyclone inside the region dies, it is replaced by another, leading to only about 1 year out of 19 without an anticyclone over the Eratosthenes seamount.
+Anticyclones in the Eratosthenes region also tend to be very differentiated from their neighbors.
+Figure 8b classifies anticyclones in terms of mean maximal speed radius as a function of lifetime; each dot is an anticyclone labelled as order 0 for the 7 regions studied in Fig. 6, with red color highlighting Eratosthenes anticyclones.
+The background is a density probability plot for all anticyclones in the LB - except Eratosthenes anticyclones to enhance comparison.
+The scatter plot presents an overall spread, with maximal density between 15 and 25 km, consistent with the limit of altimetric resolution (1/8°).
 However long-lived Eratosthenes anticyclones form a clear cluster of eddies living longer than a year with a radius often greater than 40 km, outside the 90% probability contour.
-Not - 440 all Eratosthenes anticyclones are encompassed in this category, because the order 0 label also encompasses some short-lived eddies quickly merging, which therefore unlikely have unusual characterisics.
-However characteristics, hence the some red dots being also scattered.
-Eratosthenes anticyclones are the only eddies in the southeastern part of the Levantine basin that present\LB presenting such dynamical characteristics: apart from 2 outliers, only them exceed a this is the only region where the maximal speed radius can exceed 40 kmradius, more than three time the internal deformation radius of approximately 10 - 445 to 12 km in the Mediterranean sea (Mkhinini et al., 2014).
+Not all Eratosthenes anticyclones are encompassed in this category, because the order 0 label also encompasses some short-lived eddies quickly merging, which therefore unlikely have unusual characteristics, hence the some red dots being also scattered.
+Eratosthenes anticyclones are the only eddies in the southeastern part of the LB presenting such dynamical characteristics: apart from 2 outliers, this is the only region where the maximal speed radius can exceed 40 km, more than three time the internal deformation radius of approximately 10 to 12 km in the Mediterranean sea (Mkhinini et al., 2014).
 This suggests the existence of differentiation mechanisms acting on the eddy lifetime and radius.

-4.4 Anticyclones exchanges in detachments from the southeastern Levantine basincoast
+4.4 Anticyclones detachments from the Levantine coast